 - 10 | Upload Site Icon & Site Logo

 - 11 | Set up front pages for blog and home

 - 12 | Setup Google Analytics

 1 | Temporarily hide the site from search engines

 The first thing I do after installing WordPress is I Disable search engine visibility for the site.
-Why this is important?
+Why is this important?
 Search engines like Google, Bing occasionally crawl websites.
-And if search engines crawl a website that is not configured yet, it will index the pages or the state of the site which you want to index.
+And if search engines crawl a website that is not configured yet, they will index the pages or the state of the site which you want to index.

-Because you have to configure the website properly before notifying to the Search engines.
-Later, you will have a clear idea of what things need to configure before enable the visibility to search engines.
+You have to configure the website properly before notifying the Search engines.
+Later, you will have a clear idea of what things need to be configured before enabling visibility to search engines.

 How to disable/discourage search engine visibility?

-Remember to to uncheck this settings when your site is fully customized and ready to index on the search engines.
+Remember to uncheck this setting when your site is fully customized and ready to index on the search engines.

 2 | Remove default Post & Comment